awjudd/l4-feed-reader/README.md

 After installing through composer, you should publish the config file.
 To do this, run the following command:

 ```
-$ php artisan config:publish awjudd/feed-reader
+$ php artisan vendor:publish
 ```

 ### Configuration Values

 Once published, the configuration file contains an array of profiles.
 These will define how the RSS feed reader will react.
 By default the "default" profile will used.
-For more information on: [here]http://simplepie.org/wiki/reference/simplepie/start.
+For more information on: [here](http://simplepie.org/wiki/reference/simplepie/start).

 ### How to use